Enigmatic-Smile/docs/offers.md

 * `metadata`: Object with your own metadata, will be returned on the Offer object.
 * `returnPeriod`: Number of days between when a Transaction was created and when a Transaction qualifies for the Offer.
 The qualified Transaction will have the `offer.qualificationDate` set to the creation date plus the number of days in the return period.
 * `schemes`: Array of schemes for which a Transaction qualifies for the Offer.
 Possible values are `"amex"`, `"mastercard"` and `"visa"`.
+* `type: maxRewardAmount`: Numeric value of the maximum amount to be awarded for the Offer.
+Only applies to `discount` type Offers.

 ### Create an Offer in the Dashboards